alovajs/alovajs.github.io/tutorial/client/strategy/use-fetcher.md

 :::warning

-The above example is set `updateState` to false when calling `useFetcher`.
-This is because the data fetching will automatically trigger a states cross-component updating by default, causing the view to be re-rendered.
-When preload data is the same as the currently requested data.
-You can set it to false to avoid affecting view errors.
+The example above sets `updateState` to `false` when calling `useFetcher`.
+By default, fetching automatically triggers a cross-component state update and re-renders the view.
+When the preloaded data matches the data currently being requested, set this to `false` to avoid unexpected view updates.

 :::